Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/WebLOAD.md

 - **Status**: This needs to be set to "Not Started" for RemoteLaunch to pick up the scheduled test set.
 When you change the Planned Date, the status automatically switches back to "Not Started"
 - **Type**: This needs to be set to "Automated" for automated testing

 ### Execute the Test Sets

-Once you have set the various test set fields (as described above), the Remote Launch instances will periodically poll SpiraPlan for new test sets.
+Once you have set the various test set fields (as described above), the Remote Launch instances will periodically poll Spira for new test sets.
 Once they retrieve the new test set, they will add it to their list of test sets to be executed.
 Once execution begins they will change the status of the test set to "In Progress", and once test execution is done, the status of the test set will change to either:

 1. **Completed**: the automation engine could be launched and the test has completed; or
 2. **Blocked**: RemoteLaunch was not able to start the automation engine.